firebitsbr/anonblog/README.md

 ![Anonblog logo](http://i.imgur.com/tJMcQqs.png)

-Anonblog lets you easily publish blogs/static sites over the Tor network for anonymity, using a small, lightweight, and secure webserver to prevent being deanonymized.
+Anonblog is a easy way to anonymously publish blogs/static sites over the Tor network, using a small, lightweight, and secure webserver to prevent being deanonymized.

 The goal of this project is to be secure, lightweight, & simple, while maintaining easy portability to all Unix based systems.